 If you are facing your first or second DWI offense, these consequences probably seem very confusing, frightening and uncertain.
-Keller Law Offices provides the legal help you need and deserve at this time.
+Keller Criminal Defense Attorneys provides the legal help you need and deserve at this time.
 We can build the strongest defense possible on your behalf, calm your worries and minimize the penalties.

 Misdemeanor and Gross Misdemeanor Defense

 Even if this is your first offense, you can be charged with a gross misdemeanor if your alcohol content (BAC) is .20 or above, or if you refuse testing.
 As a St. Paul DUI misdemeanor attorney, Max A. Keller can successfully argue your case down to a misdemeanor.

 Max A. Keller has successfully fought to prove innocence, procedural error, lack of evidence and other factors resulting in reduced or dismissed charges for many Minnesotans.

 He is a former prosecutor and since 1997 has been a criminal defense attorney protecting clients’ rights and helping them avoid first DWI penalties such as: